Last Updated on June 7, 2023 by Leah Hall

 When you have a young kid who is somewhat stubborn about what he eats, sometimes those variations can be a little crazy, but when you have a taco crazed kid, you might even go so far as putting spaghetti in a taco!
-If you are putting meat in a taco – try this OXO Ground Meat Tool!

 One of the variations we recently tried that was a huge hit was a vegetarian recipe, our Sweet Potato Black Bean and Corn Veggie Tacos.